da-nrw/DNSCore/ContentBroker/src/main/markdown/documentation.md

 * [PREMIS](specification_premis.md) Specification
 * Description of the [Delta](the_delta_feature.md) feature.

-## End Users
+## End Users - Using DNSCore

 * [Ingest and Retrieval](../../../../DAWeb/doc/manual_ingest_and_retrieval.md).
 A German version will follow soon.

-## System administrators / Node administrators / Operators
+## System administrators / Node administrators / Operators - Providing services to end users.

 * [click here](../../../../DAWeb/doc/contentBroker_administration.md) how to administer CB with DA-Web web user interface.
 * Job [states](administration-troubleshooting.md).
 How to deal with jobs in error states.
-* Information on the [installer](administration-the-installer.md) script.
-* [click here](administration-interfaces.md) for a description of the non gui interfaces to the application.
 * [clck here](audit.md) to get information how the AIP are being checked automatically.
 * [Create user](create_user.md)
 * Processing [stages](processing_stages.md) demonstrates basic concepts necessary to administrate the system